Google Reviews Scraper — Full History, Flat Fee, No API Key

 Can I really get all 5,000 reviews of a big place?
 Yes — that's the standard $0.25 case.
 Above 5,000, Google itself stops serving reviews through Maps; nobody can scrape past that.

-How fresh is the data?
-Every run scrapes Google Maps live at the moment you press Start — nothing is cached or pre-collected.
-With sortBy: "newest", the first row of your dataset is the newest review on the place, often minutes old.
+Every run scrapes Google Maps live the moment you press Start — nothing is cached.
+With sortBy: "newest", the first row is the newest review Google is currently showing for the place, often minutes old.

-Can I get only new reviews since my last run?
-There's no built-in incremental sync yet.
-The practical pattern: run with sortBy: "newest" and maxReviewsPerPlace: 50, then dedupe downstream on reviewerUrl + reviewRelativeDate or the review text.
-Because a ≤50-review pull is a flat $0.05, a daily "newest 50" check costs $0.05 per place per day — cheap enough to schedule.
-If incremental mode matters to you, email us; it's on the roadmap and customer demand sets the order.
+No built-in incremental sync yet.
+The practical pattern: run sortBy: "newest" with maxReviewsPerPlace: 50 and dedupe downstream on reviewerUrl + reviewRelativeDate or the text.
+A ≤50-review pull is a flat $0.05, so a daily "newest 50" check costs $0.05 per place per day — cheap enough to schedule.
+Want native incremental mode?
+Email us; customer demand sets the roadmap order.

-Can I export to CSV or Excel?
 Yes — every Apify dataset exports to CSV/Excel/JSON/JSONL from the run page.
 Set flattenForSpreadsheet: true so the image-URL array becomes one delimited cell instead of a JSON blob.

 What does the free Apify plan get me?
 10 reviews from 1 place per run — enough to validate the output shape on a place you know before paying for an Apify subscription.

 Is scraping reviews legal?
 What about GDPR?
-The actor reads publicly visible content.
-Reviews contain personal data (reviewer names, profile links); if you store or process them, you are the controller — ensure a lawful basis and honor deletion requests.
+The Actor reads publicly visible content.
+Reviews contain personal data (reviewer names, profile links); if you store or process them, you are the data controller — ensure a lawful basis and honor deletion requests.
 Don't use this to automate writing or rating reviews; that violates Google's ToS and consumer-protection law in most jurisdictions.
 Provided as-is, MIT-licensed.

-• Google Maps Leads Scraper — turn Maps searches into business lead lists (name, category, rating, address, hours) at $0.0015/lead.
+- Google Maps Leads Scraper — turn Maps searches into business lead lists (name, category, rating, address, hours) at $0.0015/lead.

-• Yelp Scraper — business profiles, reviews, menus, and photos from Yelp's regional domains.
+- Yelp Scraper — business profiles, reviews, menus, and photos from Yelp's regional domains.

 Support